grygy/pv217-microservices-materials/README.md

 7. Messaging using Apache Kafka -- Implement messaging using Apache Kafka between services.
 8. Health checks, metrics, and monitoring -- Add health checks, metrics, and monitoring tools to services and connect them to Prometheus and Grafana.
 9. Fault tolerance, tracing -- Adding fault tolerance techniques and tracing to services.
-10. Authentication between services -- Explanation of different authentication techniques, and implementing basic authentication between services.
+10. Authentication between services -- Explanation of different authentication techniques and implementing basic authentication between services.

 ## Structure of the repository

 The repository contains assignments and solutions.
 Assignments have `-assignment` suffix, and solutions do not have any suffix.

-In each assignment, you will find a README.md file with the explanation of the topic and tasks.
-The solution contains example implementation of the tasks.
+In each assignment, you will find a README.md file with an explanation of the topic and tasks.
+The solution contains an example of the implementation of the tasks.

+The repository also includes the `evaluation_results.csv` file that includes raw data from the feedback given by other students.